hkust-aiaa2205/homework/hw1/Readme.md

 Now we extract the feature representations for each video (this would take about 7 minutes):

 ```
-$ python get_bof.py kmeans.50.model 50 videos.name.lst --mfcc_path mfcc/ --output_path bof/
+$ python get_bof.py kmeans.50.model 50 labels/videos.name.lst --mfcc_path mfcc/ --output_path bof/
 ```

 <!-- Now you can follow [here](#svm-classifier) to train SVM classifiers or [MLP](#mlp-classifier) ones. -->
+### Step 1: three baselines

+obtain MFCC-Bag-Of-Features

+1) if you have successfully done "Step 0: generate MFCC-Bag-Of-Features", you can skip this;
+2) if you skipped "Step 0: generate MFCC-Bag-Of-Features", extract all files from the downloaded "bof.zip" into the "bof" folder;

+Now, your "bof" folder will contain many files, each of which contains the 50-dim MFCC-Bag-Of-Feature for a video;

-We provide the training and testing of three baselines below.
+Next, we provide the training and testing of three baselines below.

 ### SVM classifier

-From the previous sections, we have extracted two fixed-length vector feature representations for each video.
+From the previous sections, we have extracted the fixed-length vector feature representation for each video.
 We will use them separately to train classifiers.

 Suppose you are under `hw1` directory.
 Train SVM by: